hdevalence/danake/docs/src/extensions/chain.md

 # Chaining Proofs

-Various parts of the CMZ13 construction make use of zero-knowledge proofs to have, e.g., the issuer prove to the user that the credential was issued with respect to the expected parameters, or the user prove to the issuer that their blinded attributes were well-formed encryptions.
+Various parts of the CMZ13 construction make use of zero-knowledge proofs to have, e.g., the issuer prove to the client that the credential was issued with respect to the expected parameters, or the client prove to the issuer that their blinded attributes were well-formed encryptions.

 This is a specific instance of a more general paradigm: the use of